spassvogel/gilles-game/docs/thoughts.md

 #### 02/12/2019 Resource update
-[ ] should happen at a set interval instead of every game tick
+[ ] should happen at a set interval instead of every game tick [ ] Can show progress bar in resource screen

 #### 10/12/2019 Item warehouse > adventurer
 [x] Can drop items from warehouse onto adventurer